nrwl/nx/docs/shared/react-tutorial/4-workspace-optimization.md

    ✔    1/1 dependent project tasks succeeded [0 read from cache]
 ```

-This is because your `store` project is dependent on your `products` project, which is also buildable.
-By default Nx is configured to run (or pull results from cache) for any dependent project's `build`s.
+This is because your `store` project depends on your `products` project, which also has a `build` target.
+By default Nx is configured to run the `build` target for any dependencies that have a `build` target, before running the `build` on the original project.

 This feature allow the Nx graph to dynamically maintain task dependencies, rather than having to manually maintain those task dependencies as your workspace continues to grow.

+{% card title="More On The Task Pipeline Configuration" description="The the Task Pipeline Configuration guids for more details on how to configure your Task Graph." url="/concepts/task-pipeline-configuration" /%}

 ## What's Next